Barry Levinson has had the kind of career that can make a filmmaker look deceptively miscellaneous.

 That undersells him.

-Levinson's real subject has been American performance, especially the way men talk, improvise, hide, posture, and remember.
+Levinson's recurring subject has been American performance, especially the way men talk, improvise, hide, posture, and remember.
 And nowhere did he develop that subject more fully than in the films he kept tying back to Baltimore and Jewish family life.

 He started as a comedy writer, which explains a lot about the dialogue